Mister-Zeng/iFitness/README.md

 This project is using self-signed certificate.
 As it is not free to use SSL certificate on Heroku, the private key is pushed into this repository in order to successfully be deployed on Heroku.

-*For good practice, private key should not be pushed to your repository.
+*For good practice, API/private key should not be pushed to your repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>